yasenn/infrastructure-as-a-code/nexus/readme.md

-### Install zabbix by ansible and terraform to Yandex Cloud
+### Install nexus by ansible and terraform to Yandex Cloud